-After activation, all display elements turn on showing mostly figure 8s and graphical elements, and the backlight and the beep are activated.
+After activation, all graphical display elements are turned on, and the backlight and the beep are activated.
 After this, the selected altitude and personal settings are displayed, as well as the RGBM and Deep Stop status.
 A few seconds later the battery power indicator is shown.